Skip to Main Content

 Prerequisite: A grade of C- or better in any WC&IL I course or HON 1000 or a score of 630+ in SAT Evidence Based Reading & Writing or a score of 28+ in ACT English

 AL 2000 is an introduction to the formal study of language.
 We investigate the nature of human vs. animal communication and survey subfields of linguistics including the structure of words, sentences, and sound systems.
 We examine society’s language use in phenomena such as slang, dialects, pidgins, creoles, and language extinction.
-Additional topics include the study of language and the brain, the process of learning first and second languages, language change, and the relationships between languages.
+Additional topics include the process of learning first and second languages, language change, and the relationships between languages.
 Students develop critical thinking and problem-solving skills through simulations of linguistic fieldwork exercises and responses to their own experiences with language learning.

 Credit: 3